mtshiba/dotfiles/README.md

 ./install.sh # don't execute as root (sudo)
 ```

+Oh-my-zsh may replace .zshrc with .zshrc.pre-oh-my-zsh.
+Fix it.

 ## Font

 * powerlevel10k uses Nerd font.
 I recommend 'Meslo Nerd Font'.
 Run the following command and install it.